OpenCS-ontology/section-and-bibliography-ie/README.md

     c4o:hasContent "Ilya Sutskever, Oriol Vinyals, and Quoc VV Le.
 Sequence to sequence learning with neural networks.
 In Advances in Neural Information Processing Systems, pages 3104-3112, 2014.".
 ```

+Bibliographic references are also contained by the `:bibliography`, using `po:contains` and `co` namespaces properties.
+We do not present it here due to readability reasons.

 ## <a name="head1234"></a>Known issues